China Warrior

-The game was ported to mobile phones and the Hudson Channel for the PS2 exclusively in Japan with redone graphics, audio, and gameplay.
+The game was ported to mobile phones and the Hudson Channel for the PlayStation 2 exclusively in Japan with redone graphics, audio, and gameplay.
 The PC Engine version was also released for the Wii's, Nintendo 3DS's, and Wii U's Virtual Console and on the Japanese PlayStation Store.

-Story
+Plot

 A Chinese martial artist named Wang (王（ワン）), whose style resembles that of Bruce Lee, embarks on a mission to bring down opposing enemies and the Dark Emperor, who stands atop the castle Luo Yang Ge (洛陽閣（ルーヤンカク）) in China.

 Gameplay

 The object of the game is to walk through each stage while throwing punches and kicks at enemies and objects, which also can be done in midair.
 There are four levels which are broken down into three stages each, for a total of twelve stages.
 When Wang gets knocked out, the game starts over at the beginning of the stage in which he got knocked out.
 Players can memorize the object/enemy pattern in order to get through the stage more easily whenever Wang gets knocked out.
 At the end of each level, there is a boss fight.

 The gameplay and controls are similar to Irem's arcade game Kung-Fu Master (1984), with gameplay also similar to Taito's Gladiator (1986) without the sword or shield held in hand.
 The graphics utilized very large character models that fill up the screen.
 They were capable of moving without any graphical flickering.